 Warning Icon A triangular warning icon with a bold exclamation mark

-Multi-country outbreaks of mpox clade I and Oropouche are ongoing.
-Keep up to date with these links if you are travelling to affected areas.
+Ebola cases have been reported in Democratic Republic of Congo and Uganda.
+A multi-country outbreak of Oropouche is ongoing.
+Keep up to date with the news and outbreak information if you are travelling to affected areas.

 Are you a traveller?
 We'd love to hear from you